 - Some events, like online Q&As with health professionals or meetings about vaccination must have capacity to be held in mother tongue languages.

 - Not everyone accesses written information.
 For some people videos and visuals are better.
 These assets should also be available in different languages.

 - Some of the translations of vaccine information use overly complicated language.

 - Some questions affect all minority ethnic communities.
 What is in the vaccine?
 Is it safe?
 What are the side effects?
 However, there are also specific issues for Asylum seekers, multi-generational minority ethnic groups, newer migrant individuals and communities, and African and Black communities

 As such, as part of the Scottish Government efforts to ensure equal access to information regarding the Vaccines, BEMIS Scotland are commencing an Vaccine Information Fund programme to empower communities to have engagement sessions about the vaccine programme and develop information assets that can be used for different communities.

 How much funding is available?

-Grants of up to £1,500 are available to eligible organisations to create appropriate resources and activities running between March and August 2021.
+Grants of up to £1,500 are available to eligible organisations to create appropriate resources and activities running March 2022.

 Who can apply?